-Section 308 (Appointment of ventilation officers for underground mines during transitional period) provides that amended sections 61(3) or 61A(6) prohibiting underground mine managers from appointing a person as ventilation officer, or acting ventilation officer, for an underground mine unless the person holds a person holds a ventilation officer's certificate of competency does not apply during the transitional period (which ceases 3 years from the date of commencement).
+Section 308 (Appointment of ventilation officers for underground mines during transitional period) provides that amended sections 61(3) or 61A(4) prohibiting underground mine managers from appointing a person as ventilation officer, or acting ventilation officer, for an underground mine unless the person holds a person holds a ventilation officer's certificate of competency do not apply during the transitional period (which ceases 3 years from the date of commencement).
+Amended section 61A(2)(b) does not apply to an underground mine manager assuming the duties of a ventilation officer during the transitional period.

 Section 309 (Ventilation officers holding office when transitional period ends).
-Section 309(1) establishes the application of the section to person's in the role ventilation officer either by appointment or temporarily when the transitional period ends.
-Section 309(2) provides that the person's appointment ceases when the transitional period ends unless the person holds the required ventilation officer's certificate of competency, or the person's appointment is extended by the chief inspector for a period of up to three years.
+Section 309(1) establishes the application of the section to persons in the role of ventilation officer either by appointment or temporarily when the transitional period ends.
+Section 309(2) provides that the person's appointment ends immediately after the transitional period ends, unless the person holds the required ventilation officer's certificate of competency.